 It is unclear to me if these were truly collectors coins or not.
 The 10 struck may have been part of an initial run of these for inclusion in proof sets as was done in previous years, but were later excluded.
 The result was to keep the coins as opposed to destroy them.

 The reason I speculate about this is because the dies were used earlier to strike at least 2 of these in copper as J1732/P1943.
-One of these ended up as part of the copper A.M.
-Smith set sold by Bolender in 1935.
+Both of these ended up in the collection of A.M.
+Smith who authored the Mint's visitor guides.
+One was offered by itself and the other as part of a partial copper set from the quarter to the double eagle by Bolender in 1935.
 Both examples mentioned above have since been silverplated.

 The 1885 Trade Dollar on the other hand was excluded from the aluminum proof sets struck that year and appears more clandestined to me.

 Additional information about the 1884 dies can be found in Stack's Sprinkle sale and also in "Silver Dollars and Trade Dollars of the United States" by Dave Bowers and Mark Borckardt.